chunfantasy/reactive-workshop-exercises/10-higher-order-components/src/ex-3/README.md

 EXERCISE
 ---

-Implement the restful() HOC so that it fetches
+Implement the restful() HOC so that it encapsulates making HTTP GET requests (using fetch api).

 ````html
 const MyIp = restful(